Shark culling: Opposition

 Environmentalists, conservationists, scientists, animal rights activists and shark experts oppose shark culling.
 They say sharks are important to the marine ecosystem and that killing them harms the marine ecosystem.
 They also say that shark culling is "outdated, cruel and ineffective".
 Organizations that oppose shark culling include the Sea Shepherd Conservation Society, Humane Society International, the Australian Marine Conservation Society, Shark Conservation Australia, Sea Life Trust, the Australian Greens Party, and the current government of Western Australia.

 The Sea Shepherd group said, "Politicians responsible for the shark cull policy have displayed an unwillingness to explore other shark mitigation strategies".
 Jessica Morris of Humane Society International calls shark culling a "knee-jerk reaction" and says, "sharks are top order predators that play an important role in the functioning of marine ecosystems.
 We need them for healthy oceans."
 Shark author and diver Hugh Edwards said, "We're the intruders in the ocean and the sharks have got a perfect right to be there."

-Jane Williamson, an associate professor in marine ecology at Macquarie University, says "There is no scientific support for the concept that culling sharks in a particular area will lead to a decrease in shark attacks and increase ocean safety."
-Kelly Wang of One Green Planet said, "Australia's attitude towards its sharks is truly horrific.
-Their practices show no respect for these beautiful animals at all.
-Sharks are [viewed as] either a commodity or a pest, instead of a respected fellow species on this planet."
+In 2015, Jane Williamson, an associate professor in marine ecology at Macquarie University, said, "There is no scientific support for the concept that culling sharks in a particular area will lead to a decrease in shark attacks and increase ocean safety."

 In 2017, "Humane Society International applied for lethal shark control programs in New South Wales and Queensland to be listed as “key threatening processes” under the federal Environment Protection and Biodiversity Conservation Act [of Australia].
 That list can include any act that further endangers already threatened species, or adversely affects two or more listed threatened species."

 George H. Burgess, the former director of the International Shark Attack File, "describes [shark] culling as a form of revenge, satisfying a public demand for blood and little else"; he said shark culling is a "retro-type move reminiscent of what people would have done in the 1940s and 50s, back when we didn't have an ecological conscience and before we knew the consequences of our actions."
 Burgess also said shark culling will not make surfers safer.
 Michael Levenson of the Boston Globe said the following about shark culls: "Traditionally, shark hunts, or culls, have been the first and perhaps most primal response to shark attacks worldwide.
 But scientists argue that while such hunts may quench the public's desire for vengeance after a [shark] attack, they do little to reduce the likelihood of another one."